top of page

 • Remove STUFF.
 The garden hose should not be piled in plain site.
 Buckets or rakes, kid toys or sports equipment all should be somewhere other than visible in your yard.

 • Go for simplicity.
 A row of neatly trimmed evergreens beats a haphazard mix of plants that all want to be the main character.
 Repetition is your friend here.
-Also if you have a lot of different color blooming things, this will read as "busy" in photos.
+Also if you have a lot of different color blooming things, this will read as "busy."
 If you are making a buying decision with plants to replace something that is dead, think forward; "how will this look with everything else?"
 The same color or no bloom at all can be a safe choice.
 There's a reason why Japanese gardens feel zen; prioritize foliage over flowers.
 Different textures and shades of green are good!

 Let’s talk about the easy fixes:

 • Declutter aggressively.
 If you haven’t used it in a year, pack it up, gift it forward on the "Buy Nothing" Facebook Group, or donate it.
 (Please, oh please, do not put things en mass into a landfill.)
+I love tackling one thing a week.
+It's reasonable and doable.
+Progress without asking too much of yourself.

 The Delayed Gratification of Good Design